asimwe1/rust_chatapp/site/guide/4-requests.md

 Any number of dynamic path segments are allowed.
 A path segment can be of any type, including your own, as long as the type implements the [`FromParam`] trait.
+We call these types _parameter guards_.
 Rocket implements `FromParam` for many of the standard library types, as well as a few special Rocket types.
-For the full list of supplied implementations, see the [`FromParam` API docs].
+For the full list of provided implementations, see the [`FromParam` API docs].
 Here's a more complete route to illustrate varied usage:

 ```rust
 #[get("/hello/<name>/<age>/<cool>")]